 Sightseeing never was this easy and you will learn all about the connection between North Korea, Cuba, Zimbabwe and Namibia and why some of the busiest streets in Windhoek are called after Fidel Castro and Roberto Mugabe.

 Free Walking Tours are tip based and a great way to support locals directly.
 Tours start mostly around 9am somewhere in central Windhoek.
-Click here to find out more info about the Free Walking Tour.
+For more information check out Chameleon Safaris and send them a message on their social media.

 5. Lunch with Giraffes at Voigtland Guesthouse